dikology/tech-buzzwords/README.md

-# Product Manager's Buzzwords ✨
+# Tech Buzzwords ✨

-It is a curated Anki deck containing terms and useful materials for learning and understanding product management.
+It is a curated Anki deck containing terms and useful materials for learning and understanding product management and other Tech stuff.

 Download a deck from this repo and double-click or open it to have it added to Anki.
 This deck can be further customized to your liking after importing.